bids-standard/bids-specification/src/03-modality-agnostic-files.md

 | EthicsApprovals    | OPTIONAL.
 List of ethics committee approvals of the research protocols and/or protocol identifiers.                                                                                                                                                                |
 | ReferencesAndLinks | OPTIONAL.
 List of references to publication that contain information on the dataset, or links.                                                                                                                                                                     |
 | DatasetDOI         | OPTIONAL.
 The Document Object Identifier of the dataset (not the corresponding paper).                                                                                                                                                                             |
+| Preregistration    | OPTIONAL.
+URL or Document Object Identifier of the time-stamped pre-registration of the study that produced the dataset.
+                                                |

 Example: